-Bake your keto muffins for 25-27 minutes or until lightly browned and a toothpick inserted comes out clean.
+Step 5: Bake the keto muffins until lightly browned and a toothpick inserted comes out clean.

 To make the recipe with just almond flour, increase the amount to 2 cups / 200 grams of almond flour and omit the coconut flour.

 For super-fine almond flour, reduce the total amount by 2 tablespoons.

 You would need to change more than just the flour if you wanted to just use coconut flour.
 I recommend using the recipe for my Keto Coconut Flour Muffins with Blueberries and simply use blackberries instead of the blueberries.